colehaus/colex/content/posts/sensitivity-analysis-of-givewell-cea/main.md

 # Conclusion

 We performed visual (scatter plot) sensitivity analyses and delta moment-independent sensitivity analyses on GiveWell's top charities.
 Conveniently, these two methods generally agreed as to which input factors had the biggest influence on the output.
 For each charity, we found that there were clear differences in the sensitivity indicators for different inputs.

-This suggests that certain inputs ought to be targeted for uncertainty reduction to improve GiveWell's cost-effectiveness analyses.
+This suggests that certain inputs are better targets than others for uncertainty reduction.
 For example, the overall estimate of the cost-effectiveness of Helen Keller International's vitamin A supplementation program depends much more on the relative risk of all-cause mortality for children in <abbr title="Vitamin A supplementation">VAS</abbr> programs than it does on the expected value from leverage and funging.
 If the cost of investigating each were the same, it would be better to spend time on the former.
-Our sensitivity analysis has suggested which varies

 An important caveat to remember is that these results still reflect my fairly arbitrary (but scrupulously neutral) decision to pretend that we equally uncertain about each input parameter.
 To remedy this flaw, head over to the [Jupyter notebook](https://colab.research.google.com/drive/1TCXBi7lF69Xaaygub5HGD6-Rb6qE924e#sandboxMode=true) and tweak the input distributions.